 Any foreigners entering Tibet from Nepal have to have a visa endorsed at the Chinese Embassy in Kathmandu.
 Please, apply for a double-entry visa for Nepal while applying for a visa in your country or Kathmandu airport.
 If any member holds a valid China visa then requires to cancel in the China Embassy of Kathmandu and issue a new visa.
 Chinese visa validity is only 45 days, and there is no individual visa (In the Passport) facility for the tourists.
 We obtain a group visa for the entire team.

 What kind of food do you provide for high altitude at C1, C3, C4?

-Yes, can take the same itinerary until basecamp and continue the circuit after spending a few nights at Cho-Oyu Base camp.
-Please, contact at email@example.com for any further detail you want to.
+Yes, you can take the same itinerary until basecamp and continue the circuit after spending a few nights at Cho-Oyu Base camp.
+Please, contact at firstname.lastname@example.org for any further detail you want to.

 What currency do we need to pay for everything?

 It would be best to have Nepali currency for Nepal and Yuan (the Chinese currency) for Tibet to pay for everything, which you can convert after you arrive in Kathmandu and Lhasa.
 You can bring in euros or dollars or any convertible foreign currency.
 Most restaurants, hotels, supermarkets, trekking shops, and Tea-house Lodges (on the trekking trails) accept US Dollars, Euros, Canadian Dollars, UK Pound Sterling, Swiss Franc, Japanese Yen, Chinese Yuan and Indian Rupees.
 But it is always better if you had their national currency.
 It helps to avoid the exchange rate fluctuations, which are not regarded reasonably in some places.

 How much extra money should we allow on top of the package?